github/developer.github.com/content/v3/repos/hooks.md

 ---
-title: Hooks | GitHub API
+title: Webhooks | GitHub API
 ---

-# Hooks
+# Webhooks

 * TOC
 {:toc}

-The Repository Hooks API allows repository admins to manage the post-receive hooks for a repository.
-Hooks can be managed using the [JSON HTTP API](#json-http) and the [PubSubHubbub API](#pubsubhubbub).
+The Repository Webhooks API allows repository admins to manage the post-receive hooks for a repository.
+Webhooks can be managed using the [JSON HTTP API](#json-http) and the [PubSubHubbub API](#pubsubhubbub).

 Each hook can be configured for a specific [service](#services) and one or more [events](#events), regardless of the API used to do so.

 ## Services